Hidden Costs of EV Ownership: Maintenance and Insurance

 High-end EVs often feature advanced HEPA filtration systems, such as Tesla’s "Bioweapon Defense Mode."
 While excellent for air quality, these filters are significantly more expensive than standard cabin filters and require more labor to access.
 Neglecting these can lead to strain on the HVAC system, which is a critical component for battery cooling, potentially leading to much more expensive secondary failures.

-Strategic Pathways to Mitigating Ownership Expenses
+Mitigating Expenses

 To master the economics of EV ownership, you must move from reactive to proactive management.
 This starts with "insurance shopping" before the VIN is even assigned.
 Using platforms like Jerry or Gabi allows you to compare specialized EV policies that offer "New Car Replacement" coverage, which is vital for vehicles with volatile resale values.